fboucquez/symbol-bootstrap/README.md

 It's the way you can tune the network without modifying the code.
 It's a yml file (`--customPreset` param) that could override some or all properties in the out-of-the-box presets.

-Custom presets gives Symbol Bootstrap its versatility.
-Checkout the custom preset [guides](docs/presetGuides.md)!
+Custom presets give Symbol Bootstrap its versatility.
+Check out the custom preset [guides](docs/presetGuides.md)!

 ## Target: